brummer10/XUiDesigner/README.md

 Most Control widgets could be replaced with images you could select from a included file browser.

-You could as well create a LV2 plugin from scratch and save it to a selected location.
+You could as well create a LV2 plugin from scratch and save it as Full Plugin-Bundle to a selected location.
 The project settings window allow to setup the specs (like Author name, URI, Audio/Midi ports, etc.) for your plugin XUIDesigner save the bundle in a git repository format, contain a working LV2 plugin with all needed resources (ttl files, converted C files from used images, etc.) and build files to build, install and run it.